Magic vs Magick

 There is a lot of confusion surrounding the words “magic” and “magick.”
 Most people use them interchangeably, but there is a big difference between the two.
 Magick is the spiritual practice of using your will to manifest change in the world, while magic is the stage performance of illusions and tricks.

 The reason for the distinction lies in the letter “k.”
 When spelled without a “k,” magic refers to stage tricks performed by illusionists and magicians.
-However, when spelled with the “k,” magick refers to the use of supernatural powers or abilities to achieve a desired outcome.
+However, when spelled with the “k,” magick refers to the use of supernatural powers or abilities to achieve the desired outcome.

 Aleister Crowley and the History of the Term ‘Magick’